Mocksybren/DTAS-Altis-TSB/README.md

 # DTAS-Altis-TSB
-DTAS modified to be usable in TSB
+DTAS modified to the wishes of TSB

 Tweaks and such